Benefits Available for Mental and Nervous Disorders

 In another case the plaintiff claimed that her inability to work was triggered by stress arising from her job.
 She allegedly suffered from symptoms of “uncontrollable crying,” “throwing up before work,” and “inability to concentrate.”
 During the two-year limitation period, the plaintiff was later diagnosed with fibromyalgia.
 The court described the plan language as presenting “an almost classic ambiguity,” pointing out that earlier cases construing similar language “held that it was ambiguous in that it could reasonably refer either to illnesses with non-physical causes, or to illnesses with physical causes, but exhibiting both physical and nonphysical symptoms.”
 The court therefore reinstated the claimant’s long-term disability benefits.

-The attorneys at MyLTDbenefits.com will make themselves available to discuss your long term disability claim at your convenience.
-Contact us at 1-888-843-1261.
+The attorneys at MyLTDbenefits.com will discuss your mental and nervous disorder benefits and long term disability claim at your convenience.
+Contact us at 262-785-9606.